-The Muppet Show: Complete Series (1977-1981) is the most sensational, inspirational, celebrational, Muppetational variety show to ever hit prime time.
-More than forty years later, it’s still funny, fast-paced, utterly madcap, and tremendous fun.
-Jim Henson was already a household name for bringing his Muppets to Sesame Street but his ambitions took him in all […]
+Kermit the Frog hosts the most sensational, inspirational, celebrational, Muppetational variety show to ever hit prime time.
+Decades later, it’s still funny, fast-paced, utterly madcap, and tremendous fun.

 Anyone who believes that Arnold Schwarzenegger’s rise to Hollywood superstar was a fluke needs to see Pumping Iron (1977), George Butler’s documentary on bodybuilding culture of the 1970s which did more to popularize the sport in the culture at large than anything before or since.
 The film follows a handful of bodybuilders preparing for the […]